 Why is brand inventory important?

 A brand asset inventory is the sole reference point of your brand.
 Whether it’s a sales collateral, a social media post, or even an email signature, it is essential to keep all of them in line with your brand asset inventory.
 Here are a few reasons why a brand asset inventory is important for your brand.

 We’ve said it once and we’ll say it again.
 Your brand asset inventory helps in creating consistency across all mediums of the brand.
 The brand asset inventory is the foundation on which your entire brand identity rests.
 A brand asset inventory helps in ensuring that all your marketing efforts are coherent visually and verbally.

 2. Saves resources

 We all can agree on how much time and effort it takes to create that pitch deck that can win you your next client.
-Having a brand asset inventory can help you save all the time and effort, especially for marketers!
+Having a brand asset inventory, especially when integrated with a Brand Compliance tool, can help you save all the time and effort, particularly for marketers!
 Your marketing team doesn’t have to create all brand assets from scratch for every new campaign.
 Planning your next social media campaign?
 Create your brand asset inventory now.